Coronavirus latest: Europe mulls easing lockdowns | DW | 14.04.2020

 As infection rates slow and deaths subside, some countries are relaxing restrictions.
 Germany will soon announce its decision.
+US President Trump has directed a halt to US payments to the WHO.
 Follow DW for the latest.

 Updates in Universal Coordinated Time (UTC/GMT)